paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-3-data-and-logic.md

 The 64 bit floating point number uses 1 bit for the sign (positive/negative), 8 bits for the exponent, and 55 bits for the significant number.

 Everything is stored in binary rather than decimal.
-This means the first bit represents 1/2, the second bit represnts 1/4, the third will represent 1/8 and so forth.
+For the significant figures portion, this means the first bit represents 1/2, the second bit represnts 1/4, the third will represent 1/8 and so forth.
 This poses some challenges for seemingly common numbers.

 For instance, look at the following output from Python